Form 720 filing California

 Due dates and payment rules

-Form 720 is filed quarterly and is due by the last day of the month following the end of the quarter.
+The form 720 filing is quarterly and is due by the last day of the month after the end of the quarter.

-If the due date lands on a weekend or a federal holiday, it rolls over to the next business day.
+In case the due date falls on a weekend or a public holiday, it will be pushed to the next day.

 Due dates are: